Baa Baa Black Sheep

 have spotted fleeces.

 The Icelandic breed has the widest color range of any breed.
-Many fleeces have multiple colors.
+The Shetland breed also produces wool of many different colors.
+Some fleeces have multiple colors.
 Sometimes, the inner and outer coats are different colors.

 flock to white parents.
 However, in order for this to happen,